Updated in 2022.

-A mid-sized city in the northwestern part of Argentina.
-Salta is know for its colonial architecture and beautiful weather.
-It lies close to the borders of both Chile and Bolivia, and thus serves as a great gateway to the rest of South America.
+Salta is a mid-sized city in the northwestern part of Argentina, known for its colonial architecture and beautiful weather.
+This is one of the oldest cities in Argentina, having been founded in 1582.
+The city sits at a high elevation and has a unique mix of Argentine, Andean and indigenous culture.
+Salta lies close to the borders of both Chile and Bolivia, and thus serves as a great gateway to the rest of South America.

 RENT AN APARTMENT IN SALTA

-NIGHTLIFE IN SALTA
+BEST BARS & NIGHTLIFE IN SALTA

 Respectable for a town of its size.
 The people here like to party, which is good, because if they didn’t the town would get pretty boring fast.
 A great deal of the bars are on and around Balcarce street, and in a town this size, it won’t be hard to determine which spots are hot on what days.